gwu-libraries/scholarspace-hyrax/README.md

 ## Local Development Installation

-For development of the Rails application, ScholarSpace can be run locally on macOS.
-This does not create a 1-to-1 replication of the production environment and does not use utilize Docker, but is intended as a minimal
+ScholarSpace can be run locally on macOS.
+This does not create a 1-to-1 replication of the production environment and does not use utilize Docker, but is intended as a minimal setup for development of the Rails application.

 ### Requirements
 - Installation of [FITS 1.5.0](https://projects.iq.harvard.edu/fits/home)